 Office: FIU Modesto A. Maidique Campus, SIPA 428

 Tel: 305-348-2304 | Breslint@fiu.edu

 I expect students to work hard at their studies, attend class faithfully, and ask questions, preferably questions of their own formulation.
-I work hard to share what I know with them and to make their FIU degree worth more each year.
-Having just finished a path-breaking book on the history of American foreign relations, I will next investigate the centrifugal forces that have affected China since 1945.
-I have also begun a study of America’s disobedient diplomats.
-As the Chairperson of the FIU Faculty Senate, I also serve as a University Trustee.
+I work hard to share what I know about the history of foreign relations with them and to make their FIU degree worth more each year.